 But Medigap insurers can reject you or charge more if you have preexisting conditions unless you buy a policy during certain times, such as within six months of enrolling in Medicare Part B if you’re 65 or older.
 Medigap insurers must also offer you a policy regardless of preexisting conditions in other situations, such as if you were enrolled in a Medicare Advantage plan but moved outside of the plan’s service area.

 Some states have extra protections.
 Contact your State Health Insurance Assistance Program (SHIP) to find out more about your state’s rules.
 When exploring your options, you can find out more about Medigap plans in your area from the Medigap plan finder or from your state insurance department.

 Medicare Advantage, also known as Medicare Part C, is an all-in-one, federally regulated alternative to original Medicare.
 Medicare must approve all private insurance companies that offer Medicare Advantage plans.
 These plans bundle Part A hospital coverage, Part B doctor and outpatient services, and often Part D prescription drug coverage into one package.

-If you decide to get coverage through a Medicare Advantage plan, you’ll still have to enroll in Medicare Parts A and B, including paying the premiums for Part A, if you don’t qualify for it free, and Part B. But then you can choose a Medicare Advantage plan and sign up with a private insurer.
+If you decide to get coverage through a Medicare Advantage plan, you’ll still have to enroll in Medicare Part A and Part B, including paying the premiums.
+This means premiums for Part A, if you don’t qualify for it for free, and Part B, which are $164.90 a month in 2023.

 If you choose original Medicare, you can use any doctor and facility that accepts Medicare.
 But you’ll have to buy separate Medigap and Part D drug coverage to fill in the gaps.

 If you enroll in a Medicare Advantage plan, you cannot use a Medigap policy to cover your out-of-pocket expenses.
 So you’ll have to pay any deductible, copays or coinsurance yourself.